accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/changement-de-contexte.md

 ---
-title: Context change
+title: Changes of context
 ---

 Major changes in the content of a web page which, if made without the user being aware of them, can disorientate the user who cannot see the whole page at once.
-Context changes include
+Changes of context include changes of:

 - user agent;
-- rendition space;
+- viewport;
 - focus;
 - content that modifies the meaning of the web page.